honza/honza.github.com/_blog/posts/2017-01-19-water-consumption.rst

 During the 2016 edition of the Super Bowl, Colgate ran an ad highlighting our overconsumption of water during tooth-brushing.
-The ad is emotinally charged with images of people from proverty-ridden countries.
+The ad is emotinally charged with images of people from poverty-ridden countries.
 You can watch it below.

 .. raw:: html